|STIS Instrument Handbook for Cycle 26|

 The F25SRF2 filter with the NUV-MAMA provides high-throughput broad-band NUV imaging with better rejection of geocoronal emission than the F25MAMA but worse than or F25QTZ modes.
 It provides the same field of view and high spatial resolution.This filter has slightly higher throughput than F25QTZ, but lets in geocoronal [O I] 1302 + 1306 Å. In most cases the sky background will still be lower than the detector background.Sky background on the day side of the orbit contains a significant contributions from [OII] air glow emission at 2471 Å and [O I] air glow at 1302 + 1306 Å. In high-background conditions, the sky background can dominate the detector background.
-In average day-side observing conditions about half the background will be from the sky and half from detector dark current.
+In average day-side observing conditions the background from the sky is approximately half of the background coming from the detector dark current.
 Also, the background through F25SRF2 will be about 10% higher than through F25QTZ.
 Observers can limit the background by using the DARKTIME special requirement.

 Pivot λ (Å) Speak Bλ R80 (arcsec) Table 14.17: F25SRF2 NUV-MAMA Sensitivity & Throughput